A bank teller misses her boyfriend.

 "Hot enough for ya, Sal?
 So this will teach you not to try to steal my boyfriend away from me while he's in the teller line.
 You got that?"

-Sally had become doubly incontinent from the prolonged heat exposure.
+Sally had become doubly incontinent from the prolonged heat exposure of the Caribbean sun.
 A mere mouthful of water is all she needed from her rescuer.

 "I had to cover for you with Mr. Wharton, so you owe me one."